 Mardi Gras Indian Masks

-The History of the Masking of the Mardi Gras Indians is a rich one.
+The History behind the masking of the Mardi Gras Indians is an extremely rich one.
 "If I had a heart attack at 92, I'd still mask.
 In New Orleans, you don't need a reason to do what you do, you do it because that's the way it is!"

 - Larry Bannock, President, New Orleans Mardi Gras Indian Council